-Download, complete, and submit the Benchmarks for Success Template.
-See example of the template below.
+Download, complete, and submit the Project Milestones Template.
+An excel version of the Project Milestones template will be available for download at the application link.
+An example is included below for reference.

-These benchmarks should be applied to all relevant aspects of the proposal and must be measurable.
+These milestones should be applied to all relevant aspects of the proposal and must be measurable.
 Suggested examples include: timetable for research proposal, submission of abstract(s) and/or publication(s).
 Timeline for other grant submission is a required benchmark.